usnistgov/fipy/README.txt

 - Better examples.

+- A number of `NoiseVariable` objects have been added.

 - A new viewer based on `matplotlib`_ has been added.

 - The `PyX` viewer has been removed.